It starts to irritate me, the more and more I’m confronted with it: the job-title ‘design manager’.

 This drive is rooted deep inside the human, it’s an intrinsic drive.
 That’s why designers are people, who just ‘feel’ that something has to be improved, and then they want to get going: the ‘designing’ is their tool to articulate this feeling into the tangible, visible.

-For both approaches, design and management, you’ll find occasions where they are working in optimal fashion.
+For both approaches, design and management, you’ll find occasions where they are working in an optimal fashion.
 For instance, if you want to pursue a goal on short notice, and therefore you need the support of thirds, you’re best off with management.
 It serves like a tool or technology, by which you can secure that something happens exactly as planned: if you need to assemble a plane within a given time frame, that’s what you want.

 The basic notion in management lies in control, and therefore it’s best used then when there is something to control.

-But what if there’s no plan, if it’s not clear what should be?
+But what if there’s no plan if it’s not clear what should be?
 That’s when you need design, which deals with ‘what could be’: design is like building a bridge whilst walking over it, without even knowing the other bank.

 Because of this, design is the tool for the future (designation) – management the one of the past (control).

 How on earth should then design management work?
-Controlling self determination?
+Controlling self-determination?
 Taking the inner motivation by the hand and guide it towards set goals?
 Difficult – it would put both approaches in checkmate…

 Until then design management remains an ‘exception to the rule’, which is another great oxymoron!